fonttools/fontbakery/BRIEF.md

 Contracts can specify that projects must pass to be considered complete.

 The dashboard will integrate with the Github Issues API, to make it convenient to create and track issues based on our reports.

+A prototype for this is available at <https://googlefonts.github.io/fontbakery>

 ## 4. Source Management